term7/RaspberryPi-USB-Privacy-Gadget/README.md

 ## 10 SETUP USBC ETHERNET GADGET

-In this section we will configure your Raspberry Pi as a USB-C Ethernet Gadget, allowing it to share its internet connection with your computer over USB.
+In this section we will configure your Raspberry Pi as a *USB-C Ethernet Gadget*, allowing it to share its internet connection with your computer over USB.

-To configure your Raspberry Pi as a USB-C Ethernet Gadget, we need to:
+To configure your Raspberry Pi as a *USB-C Ethernet Gadget*, we need to:

 - Enable the DWC2 USB controller and configure kernel boot parameters.
 - Allow NetworkManager to manage the USB interface (usb0).